 Only available in Google Ad Manager 360.

 Requests are sent to Ad Manager using Google Publisher Tags, the Google Mobile Ads SDK, or the IMA SDK.
 Along with each request, information about the user, device and targeting is passed to Ad Manager.
-Learn more about ad requests
+Learn more about the ad selection process in Google Ad Manager.

 2a.
 Ad Manager selects the best trafficked line item to compete in the unified auction